Working with Traumatized Parts

 • Internal withdrawal / dissociation – becoming emotionally numb and dissociated.

-• Harming Others: These strategies are harmful to others, e.g. lashing out verbally or even physical violence.
+• Aggression / Fight: These aggressive strategies are harmful to others, e.g. lashing out verbally or even physical violence.
 They represent the “fight” behaviour from unresolved trauma.
 These strategies damage relationships and may be dangerous to the individual oneself.

 • Blaming behaviour